 In talking with my wife about an idea on what to write about, she said, “Why not talk about things that you do as a result of watching your parents?”
 From our discussion, I realized that, ya, I do have a lot of what I consider natural tendencies, which originated from the Depression.
 Hopefully, my examples will spur up ideas for you to comment on how your parent's money saving lifestyles impressed upon you.

 - Shop the thrift stores – my parents have been using thrift stores since I can remember and our family was always about re-utilizing perfectly good clothing for our own family's purposes.
 One interesting fact I learned, did you know that Goodwill Industries was founded in 1902?
 It was around even before the Great Depression.
 Hmm.
-I wonder what the thrift stores looked like during the late 1920's and early 1930's?
-Anyone know?
+I wonder what the thrift stores looked like during the late 1920s and early 1930s?
+Does anyone know?

 - Cutting my drier sheets in half – ya I know during the Depression they didn't have electric dryers, but the concept my parents impressed upon me was to be thrifty with what you have.
 Just because the manufacturer cuts the dryer sheet a certain size doesn't mean you have to use the whole thing.